pavan82g/Website_Assistance_Bot/readme.md

 ** this accepts GET request only with parameters 'user_message', 'current_position' current_position is the position at which user is and if the current_position is empty then by default it will take as home i.e 0
+** for more faq add faq in faq.json file

 API and there arrguments
 api: /bot  arrguments:user_message,current_position